WIND TURBINE TECHNICIAN COURSES

 In this course, instructors teach students single-phase, alternating current, electrical theory and principles and their application to energy technology and power-generation systems.
 Students:

-In this course, students will utilize the prior learning from DC and AC Electrical Theory for advancing their knowledge of more sophisticated electrical circuits and troubleshooting electrical controls like; Programmable Logic Controllers (PLC’s), Variable Frequency Drives (VFD’s) and 3-phase power usage.
+In this course, students will advance their knowledge of more sophisticated electrical circuits and troubleshooting electrical controls like Programmable Logic Controllers (PLC’s), relays, mechanical and solid-state devices, control devices and more.

 Renewable Energy and Control Devices